-While blossom end rot is commonly thought of as a problem that affects tomatoes, it also affects squash.
-Squash blossom end rot is frustrating, but preventable.
-Let's look at the some blossom end rot treatment tips.
+While blossom end rot is commonly thought of as a problem that affects tomatoes, it also affects squash plants.
+Squash blossom end rot is frustrating, but it's preventable.
+Let's look at some blossom end rot treatment tips.

 The causes for squash end rot are simple.
 Squash blossom end rot happens due to a calcium deficiency.
 Calcium helps a plant create a stable structure.
 If a plant gets too little calcium while the fruit is developing, there isn't enough to sufficiently build the cells on the fruit.
 In particular, the bottom of the fruit, which grows the fastest, doesn't get enough calcium.
 As the fruit gets larger, the cells begin to collapse, starting with the weakest cells at the bottom.
 At the location of the squash blossom, rot sets in and a black indentation appears.
 While the causes for squash end rot will not make the squash dangerous to eat, the lack of calcium frequently causes the fruit to mature too early and the squash will not taste very good.